Skip to content

 When processing multiple documents, we can optimize the inference by parallelizing the computation on a single core, multiple cores and GPUs or even multiple machines.

-These optimizations are enabled by performing lazy inference : the operations (e.g., reading a document, converting it to a Doc, running the different pipes of a model or writing the result somewhere) are not executed immediately but are instead scheduled in a LazyCollection object.
+These optimizations are enabled by performing lazy inference : the operations (e.g., reading a document, converting it to a Doc, running the different pipes of a model or writing the result somewhere) are not executed immediately but are instead scheduled in a Stream object.
 It can then be executed by calling the execute method, iterating over it or calling a writing method (e.g., to_pandas).
-In fact, data connectors like edsnlp.data.read_json return a lazy collection, as well as the nlp.pipe method.
+In fact, data connectors like edsnlp.data.read_json return a stream, as well as the nlp.pipe method.

 • a reader: the source of the data (e.g., a file, a database, a list of strings, etc.)

-• the list of operations to perform under a pipeline attribute containing the name if any, function / pipe, keyword arguments and context for each operation
+• the list of operations to perform (stream.ops) that contain the function / pipe, keyword arguments and context for each operation

 • an optional writer: the destination of the data (e.g., a file, a database, a list of strings, etc.)